Butsco/the-a-team/README.md

 the-a-team
 ==========

-An auction site of Mobile Vikings developers
+An auction site of Mobile Vikings developers: http://the-a-team.herokuapp.com/

 NodeJS on Heroku
 ================